LiuJiaji1999/HFDNet/README.md

 # HFDNet

 ## Introduction
-This is our PyTorch implementation of the paper "[`Hierarchical Feature Differentiation-guided Network for domain adaptation object Detection`].
+This is our PyTorch implementation of the paper "[`Hierarchical Feature Differentiation-guided Network for domain adaptation object detection`].

 <div align="center">
     <img src="hfdnet.png" width="1000" alt="HFDet">